Several Criteria Are Applied To The Naming Of Muscles

 Q1: Why are some muscles named after people while most use descriptive terms?

 A: Early anatomists often honored pioneers by attaching their names to newly identified structures.
-Over time, the International Anatomical Terminology committee has shifted toward descriptive, universally understandable names, but many eponyms remain ingrained in clinical practice It's one of those things that adds up..
+Over time, the International Anatomical Terminology committee has shifted toward descriptive, universally understandable names, but many eponyms remain ingrained in clinical practice Which is the point..

 Q2: Can a muscle have more than one accepted name?